bartificer/programming-by-stealth/docs/pbs19.md

 </div>

+### Step 2

-2. Add a so-called accessor function to the prototype to get or set the real part of the complex number.
+Add a so-called accessor function to the prototype to get or set the real part of the complex number.
 Name the function `real`.

     1. If no arguments are passed, the function should return the current value of the `_real` key.
     2. If there is a first argument, make sure it’s a number.
 If it’s not, throw an error.
 If it is, set it as the value of the `_real` key, and return a reference to the current object (i.e. `this`).
 (This will enable a technique known as _function chaining_, which we’ll see in action shortly.)